-For some people, caffeine can create uncomfortable symptoms.
-Mild side effects of caffeine include anxiety, restlessness, irritability, agitation, gut upset, and impaired sleep.
-More extreme symptoms include disorientation, hallucinations, mental confusion, seizure, erratic heartbeat, and inadequate blood supply to a part of the body (ischemia).
+But for some people, caffeine can create undesirable effects.
+Mild side effects of caffeine include feelings of anxiousness, restlessness, irritability, agitation, gut upset, and subpar sleep.

 Why do some people experience these things after they consume caffeine while others handle it just fine?
 When you consume caffeine, a liver enzyme called CYP1A2 breaks it down.
 The gene that codes this enzyme varies greatly among people.
-Scientists divide people into three groups, depending on how quickly their liver metabolizes caffeine: high, regular, and low metabolizers.
+Scientists divide people into three groups, depending on how quickly their livers metabolize caffeine: high, regular, and low metabolizers.

-For fast metabolizers, this enzyme breaks down and helps clear caffeine very quickly.
-Slow metabolizers, on the other hand, break down coffee at a much slower pace, so its effects stick around much longer.
+For high (aka fast) metabolizers, this enzyme breaks down and helps clear caffeine very quickly.
+Low metabolizers, on the other hand, break down coffee at a much slower pace, so its effects stick around much longer.

 Your brain also plays a role in caffeine metabolism.
-If you're not sleeping well, it can sometimes result in higher levels of an organic compound called adenosine.
-One of adenosine's roles is to build up during the day and slow down brain activity, making you sleepy.
-Caffeine blocks adenosine from attaching to brain receptors.
+The primary way caffeine increases alertness and provides energizing effects is by blocking adenosine from attaching to brain receptors.* One of adenosine's main roles is to build up during the day and slow down brain activity, making you sleepy.
 Once your body has metabolized that caffeine and its effects wear off, that adenosine floods brain receptors and tells your brain that it's sleepy time, even if it's in the middle of the afternoon.
-Which can result in that caffeine crash sensation (i.e., the infamous afternoon slump).
+This can result in that dreaded caffeine crash sensation (i.e., the infamous afternoon slump).

 How to eliminate a caffeine crash.

 Just like most things we consume, moderation is key.
-Caffeine carries potentially adverse effects, depending on how much you consume as well as your sensitivity to caffeine.
-If you rely on it to pull you through the day, you might find its energizing effects tapering off midday.
+Caffeine carries potentially adverse effects, depending on how much you consume as well as your personal physiology and thus, sensitivity to caffeine.
+If you rely on your morning coffee to pull you through the day, you might find its energizing effects tapering off midday.
 On the other hand, eliminating caffeine cold turkey can create some unpleasant side effects of its own.

 Consider why you rely on caffeine.
-Is it poor sleep, stress, or feelings of boredom or hunger?
+Is it suboptimal sleep or stress management, or feelings of boredom or hunger?
 Or is it leveraging the power of this nootropic phytonutrient for cognitive energy, focus, and performance?* Investigating those underlying reasons, along with these strategies, can help eliminate a caffeine crash:

-When your blood sugar levels are all over the map, many symptoms of a caffeine crash get amplified.
-When blood sugar levels spike and crash, you may feel cranky and lethargic, which may cause you to reach for caffeine.
+When your blood sugar levels are all over the map, many side effects of a caffeine crash get amplified.
+When blood sugar levels spike and crash, you may feel cranky and sleepy, which can cause you to reach for caffeine.

 Eating foods (i.e., emphasize fibrous vegetables and limit refined sugars) that support your gut also helps to balance blood sugar.
-As a result, you have more energy and focus, you lose weight, you boost the immune system, and you reduce your risk of disease.
+As a result, you will have more energy and focus, be able to maintain a healthy body composition, and bolster your immune system.

 Poor sleep ranks high on the reasons people over-rely on caffeine and experience caffeine crashes.
-Not getting enough sleep can affect nearly everything, including increasing your risk of insulin resistance and obesity.
-I've written about how poor sleep can harm gut health, and you're also more prone to getting sick when you don't sleep well.
+Not getting enough sleep can affect nearly everything, including reducing insulin sensitivity and increasing unwanted weight3.
+I've written about how poor quality sleep can affect gut health, and you're also more prone to suboptimal immune response4 when you don't sleep well.

 The best way to avoid this issue is to set a daily cutoff point for coffee consumption.
 For most people, it's best to not continue drinking coffee after noon, but that's not set in stone.
 You should figure out what works best for you individually.

 Everyone metabolizes caffeine differently and consumes difference sources of caffeine.
 That's why people experience varying levels of caffeine crashes.
-It's important to listen to your body and see how caffeine affects you, as well as note if you're using caffeine to address problems such as lack of sleep.
-Once you're mindful of how your body processes caffeine, it can help you determine the best way to embrace caffeine in your life, while successfully mitigating caffeine crashes.
+It's important to listen to your body and see how caffeine affects you, as well as note if you're using caffeine to address root problems (such as lack of sleep).
+Once you're mindful of how your body processes caffeine, you can determine the best way to embrace caffeine in your life, while successfully mitigating caffeine crashes.